Arrojadoa: Species

+As of 2025, Plants of the World Online accepted the following species:

 Cultivation

 These tropical cacti are ideal for hanging baskets because of their snake like growth, but they are difficult to cultivate.
 They grow relatively rapidly in good conditions.
 Propagation is done more by seed than by cuttings.
 It grows best on slightly humid soil and with plenty of watering from spring to autumn.
 In winter it should be left without water and at a minimal temperature of 10 °C.